 Student Loan Repayments

 So starting to save money in college is not just beneficial to getting the most out of your years as a student.
 It is also about saving for your future.
 Many students are shocked to find that it is tougher to find work straight from college with a degree than they had anticipated.
 But unfortunately, this is the reality for many graduates, and so it is really important to save some money from college so that you don’t find yourself broke or in debt while trying desperately to land your first job in your chosen career.
+You can always refinance student loans if you need to but still you should try and have at least a small amount of savings in case of an emergency.

 So as you can see, saving money in college is not just about putting money aside for the future, because the reasons for saving will also give you a much richer experience during your entire time as a student.